sallyom/origin-allinone-dev/README.md

    with locally build origin binaries and will set the PATH appropriately for openshift|oc|oadm

 * playbook will sync local origin repository, expected at `../origin` from 'origin-allinone-devenv'
   or passed as `-e ORIGIN_PATH=/your/local/path/to/origin`.
-Origin repo will be at /data/origin in ec2.
+Origin repo will be at /data/src/github.com/openshift/origin in ec2.
   If your local machine is linux it is recommended to build the binaries locally **before** running
   the playbook.
 This is much more efficient.
+I repeat, run `make` from your `local origin repo`
+  before running `ansible-playbook -e LOCAL_BUILD=True devenv-launch.yml`.

-* If /data/origin/_output/local/bin/linux/amd64 dir is not populated with the binaries in the ec2,
+* If /data/src/github.com/openshift/origin/marker.file is not in the ec2, then the local origin repo will be synced,
-  then golang will be installed and playbook will run `make` from `/data/origin`.
+  golang will be installed and playbook will run `make` from `/data/src/github.com/openshift/origin`.
 This takes
   a few minutes and lots of memory.

-* Currently, the latest rpm available in copr is v1.3.1.
-Therefor, this is the latest version with which to start origin systemd services/run the playbook (until I figure out the workaround).
+* On subsequent runs of the playbook, if you run with '-e LOCAL_BUILD=True -e SYNC=True', then
+  the local origin branch will be re-synced.
+Otherwise, it will only be synced the first run.
+* Currently, this branch will install origin v1.4 rpm.
+Therefor,
-  To use LOCAL_BUILD=True, you should checkout the version 1.3.1 from your local origin repository.
+  to use LOCAL_BUILD=True, you should checkout the version 1.4.x from your local origin repository.
-  Run `git checkout v1.3.1` from your local origin repository before running `make` (if running linux locally)
-  and before running the playbook.
+  (master branch works)